 Make sure your little one knows exactly when she will be coming home.
 Pack a calendar with the days marked.

-Send a camera and charger.
+Send a camera and charger if she does not have a phone with a camera.
 Ask her to take pictures of her friends, counselors, cabin, and camp activities.
 Knowing she will be sharing the experience with you is reassuring.

 Know the Camp